blouka/Web14103-Ben-Louka/OneTweet/README.md

 ####Typography poster 5
 ![image] (typography5.png)

-My last poster was my favourit.
+My last poster was my favourite.
 This is because it firstly has a black and white colour scheme which reflect prison, and also the prison type font which relfects Snowdens life in jail.